 The Birth Certificate Error

 As for me, I have these errors in my birth certificate.
 On the first entry, it was ‘Peter Louei G. Santiano Jr’, which is pretty lame.
-Like you may consider it as a switched typographical error, but in a written note, nah.
-Maybe that name is kind of rare back in 90s, and oh my name is too long so it is really kind of confusing.
-Thanks Mom and Dad.
+Like you may consider it as a switched typographical error, but in a written note, Nah.
+Maybe that name is kind of rare back in the 90s, and oh my name is too long so it is kind of confusing.
+Thanks, Mom and Dad.

-But the rare part, was the second entry on the bottom field of my birth certificate, the encoder got it right!
-But I think she really needs to create a mistake that time.
+But the rare part was the second entry on the bottom field of my birth certificate, the encoder got it right!
+But I think she needs to create a mistake at that time.
 The second field was entered as ‘Peter Louie G. Santiago Jr’, yeah pretty great right?
 Now a family name error, it is easy to change request for a misspelled name, but for the family name, it’s a different issue.
 It’s a matter of belonging now.
-Specially if the misspelled name really exists.
+Especially if the misspelled name exists. /shy

 Anyway, what I did was I just corrected the first entry since it is the first field to be read when checked.
 So after like 7 years when I first noticed it *College*, I freakin did it!
 I took my first step of going to my birth city, Calumpit, Bulacan.
 Where I fill out a form for the request.
 Here are the following documents I brought for verification: